stackbit-projects/successful-tortoise-147d0/content/pages/faq.md

         content: >
           Biodanza is a very inclusive practice.
 It is not about performance or style.
 No steps or choreography.
-      - title: Who handles the design?
+      - title: I have a chronic injury.
+Can In take part?
         content: >-
           You can choose to provide the design yourself, or I can include a design element to your proposal.
 I work with several wonderful